SMSpp-Project/tools/README.md

 - a problem file already contains a Block configuration and a Solver configuration; any Block or Solver configuration provided by command line will be ignored;
-- for a block file, if a Block configuration or a Solver configuration is nor provided, a default configuration will be used.
+- for a block file, if a Block configuration or a Solver configuration is not provided, a default configuration will be used.

-The -i option specifies the index of the scenario for which the problem must be solved.
+The `-i` option specifies the index of the scenario for which the problem must be solved.
 The index must be a number between 0 and n-1, where n is the number of scenarios in the SDDPBlock.
 If this index is not provided, then the problem is solved for the first scenario.